ton-community/ton-docs/docs/participate/nodes/node-types.md

      If you enable an endpoint in a full node, then it starts to perform the functions of a lite server - it can receive and respond to requests from lite clients.

-     Using this node, your product can interact with the TON Blockchain.
+     Using this node, your product can interact with TON Blockchain.

      The TON Foundation supports a number of **public lite servers** that you can find in the global config ([mainnet](https://ton.org/global-config.json) and [testnet](https://ton.org/testnet-global.config.json)).